 - Plain M&Ms

-- Toasted chopped almonds (we omitted these at the party where a child had a nut allergy, but included them the next night when we did it with just our family)
+- Chopped almonds (we omitted these at the party where a child had a nut allergy, but included them the next night when we did it with just our family)

 Hope this gives you some ideas so you can host your own party!
 Sundae parties are fun any time of the year, whether it is the middle or winter or on a hot summer night.
 Enjoy!!